Preventing CWD in B.C.

-Chronic Wasting Disease (CWD) has not been detected in B.C.
-We have an opportunity to be proactive and protect B.C. cervids by preventing CWD from entering the province.
+Given that Chronic Wasting Disease (CWD) has not been detected in B.C., we have an opportunity to be proactive and to protect B.C. cervids by preventing CWD from establishing in the province.
 The B.C.
-CWD Program (initiated in 2002) is founded on prevention, surveillance and preparedness.
+CWD Program (initiated in 2002) is founded on prevention, surveillance and response planning.

-Surveillance is a critical component of disease management and is required to confirm B.C.’s CWD status (in free-ranging cervid populations) and if introduced, to detect the disease as soon as possible.
+Surveillance is a critical component of disease prevention and management.
+Surveillance is required to confirm B.C.’s CWD status, to detect the disease as soon as possible and to provide information that will inform the response to a positive diagnosis in B.C.

 Whether you are in the backcountry or in your backyard, you can help.
 If you see a deer, elk, moose or caribou exhibiting any of these symptoms: weight loss, drooling, poor coordination, stumbling, generally sick with no obvious reason, please report to the 24/7 Report All Poachers and Polluters Line (1-877-952-7277) or the B.C.
 Wildlife Health Program.

-If the disease does enter B.C., detecting it as early as possible will improve our chances of managing it.
+If the disease does enter B.C., detecting it as early as possible will improve chances of containing and managing it.
 Hunters are encouraged to submit any deer, elk or moose head for CWD testing.
-This is voluntary in most parts of B.C. but will be mandatory for all white-tailed and mule deer harvested September 1st, 2020 to December 20th, 2020in Management Units 4-1, 4-2, 4-3, 4-4, 4-5, 4-6 and 4-7.
+This is voluntary in most parts of B.C. but is mandatory, as a condition of the general hunting licence, for all white-tailed deer and mule deer harvested September 1st, 2021 to December 20th, 2021 in Management Units 4-1, 4-2, 4-3, 4-4, 4-5, 4-6, 4-7 and 4-23.

 The B.C.
-Wildlife Health Program recognizes the Habitat Conservation Trust Foundation and anglers, hunters, trappers and guides who contribute to the Trust, for making a significant financial contribution to support the Chronic Wasting Disease project in B.C.
-Without such support, this project would not have been possible.
+Wildlife Health Program recognizes the Habitat Conservation Trust Foundation and anglers, hunters, trappers and guides who contribute to the Trust, for making a significant financial contribution to support the CWD Program in B.C